special honey to treat eye conditions

 diseases.” published in the “Bulletin of Islamic Medicine”.
 The study reports the successful treatment by honey of keratitis, conjunctivitis and blepharitis in Egypt.

-The honey was applied under the lower eyelid just like an eye ointment would be applied.
-Improvement was seen in 85% of the cases, with no deterioration seen in any of the other 15%.
 There was reported a transient stinging sensation and redness of the eye soon after putting honey in the eye, but never enough to stop the treatment in the 102 cases in the trial.
 A similar reaction was reported by one of the other authors describing the use of honey in ophthalmology.

 • In 1999 POTSCHINKOVA, P wrote “Apitherapie: Die Heilkraft von Honig and Co.”, Ehrenwirth Verlag München, reporting that stingless bee honey has been traditionally used by the Mayas against cataract.

 • In 2001 Peter Molan wrote in his work “Why honey is effective as a medicine.
-Its use in modern medicine” a review on how honey was always used in treating eye conditions.
+Its use in modern medicine”, a review on how honey was always used in treating eye conditions.

 “The positive effect in keratitis to reducing the levels of angiogenic factors (VEGF and TGF-beta), inflammatory cytokines (IL-12) and chemokines (CC chemokine receptor 5(CCR-5)”